Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 \subsection{Ensemble properties}

 The previous section examined one core in detail.
 Now we examine a larger sample of cores to see how many of these traits are universal, and how many have some variation.
-We restrict our examination here to cores that form \emph{alone}, from the first simulation \sima.
-Binary cores, and cores from the other simulations, follow indistinguishable trends.
+We restrict our examination here to \emph{single} cores, from the first simulation \sima.
+Binary cores, and cores from the other simulations, follow similar trends.
 A fraction of cluster cores do as well but many cluster cores have much more complex velocity signatures and are likely not actually relaxed at the end of the simulation.
-We revisit binaries and clusters cores in Section \ref{sec.multiples}.
-There is no obvious distinction between the simulations for any of the plots in this section, so we restrict ourselves to one simulation.
+We revisit binaries and clusters in a future work.